prajnashankari/feet-and-footwear_androidapp/README.md

 This is the mobile version of the **Feet and Footwear** application — a user registration and authentication app using a PostgreSQL backend.
 This mobile app was built with React Native and uses Expo for development and testing.

-The backend functionality is the same as the [Feet and Footwear Web App](https://github.com/prajnashankari/Feet-and-Footwear).

 ---

 ## 🔧 Requirements